maxloopinmok/weekly-report/14 - 2025 Monday August 4 to Sunday August 10.md

 - 2018 God in the Qur'an (God in Three Classic Scriptures)
 - 2013 The Other Gospels - Accounts of Jesus From Outside the New Testament
 - 2018 Against Creativity
+- 2020 The Longing for Less - Living with Minimalism
+- 2020 The Unfair Advantage - How You Already Have What It Takes to Succeed
+- 2025 How Not to Invest

 ## Routines
 - I update weekly report.